MurhafSousli/ngx-sharebuttons/lib/core/README.md

 <button shareButton="pinterest">Pin</button>
 ```

-To use the default icons or colors inject the share buttons service in your component
+To use the default icons or colors, use **ShareButtons** service so you can access buttons properties

 ```ts
 import { ShareButtons } from '@ngx-share/core';